Stochastic Geometry and Dynamical System Analysis of Walker Satellite Constellations: System Model

-Fig. \ref{fig:spatialmodel} shows the proposed stochastic geometry model with $N_o = 20$, $N_s=20,$ $\phi=33\degree,$ and $r=7000$ km (or altitude: $630$ km).
-The proposed model for the satellite network contrasts with existing stochastic geometry models based on a binomial point process \cite{9079921,9218989} or a Cox point process \cite{choi2022analytical,choi2023Cox}, where each model is invariant w.r.t. \emph{any} rotation; in those models, the network users anywhere on Earth see the same satellite distribution, resulting in an average performance metric which are the same for all users in the network.
-In contrast, in the proposed model, the users at the same latitude observe the same satellite distribution whereas users on different latitude see different satellite distributions.
+Fig. \ref{fig:spatialmodel} depicts the proposed stochastic geometry model with $N_o = 20$, $N_s=20,$ $\phi=33\degree,$ and $r=7000$ km.
+The proposed model for the satellite network contrasts with the existing stochastic geometry models based on binomial point processes \cite{9079921} or an isotropic Cox point process \cite{10410220,10436110,10557592,10703111,10771991}, where both models have distributions invariant w.r.t. all rotations.
+In those models, the network users anywhere on Earth see the same satellite distribution, resulting in an average performance metric which is the same for all users on Earth, regardless of the users' latitudes.
+In contrast, in the proposed model, users at different latitudes experience different satellite distributions.
+Consequently, network performance metrics vary depending on the user's latitude.
+This aspect will be explained further.